-Size: 100% Channels: RGB Type: 2D
+Size: 100% Channels: RGB Type: 2D File format: dds, dxt1 or dxt5. (use dxt1 if it looks okay!)
+Suffix: None.
 This is simply the color and is needed for as good as all materials.

 Note that diffuse is a perfect texture for adding some other map (that only use alpha) in the Alpha channel.
 For example: Cube Alpha map..